This client asked to share about his experience

-I got Lynda’s number from my friend a few weeks later and scheduled an appointment with her.
+A few weeks later, I got Lynda’s number from my friend and scheduled an appointment.

-Where in the past, I always felt that psychologists were trying to solve something that was assumed to be wrong with me, I was excited that life coaching might provide a different approach that emphasized my strengths and my ability to surmount anything difficult that I had been through.
+I was excited that Life Coaching might provide a different approach that emphasized my strengths and my ability to surmount anything difficult that I had been through.

 I wanted to experience a relationship that would allow me to feel fully whole again.

 Our coaching relationship started with a building of trust.
-As I got to know Lynda in the way that she coached, I began to share my inner conflicts, my negative thoughts about myself, and even, after a time, certain instances where I felt deeply ashamed of myself in life.
+As I got to know Lynda in the way that she coached, I began to share my inner conflicts, my negative thoughts about myself, and even, after a time, certain instances where I felt deeply ashamed of myself.

 In the process, I received nothing but empathy, attentiveness, kindness and support.

-I learned, through her perspective, to see myself not as a failed and shameful person, but as a person who had gone through some very difficult times and who could learn to be more compassionate with himself and open himself to new possibilities.
+I learned, through her perspective, to see myself not as a failed and shameful person, but as a person who had gone through some very difficult times and who could learn to be more self-compassionate and open to new possibilities.

 I learned that I could look at negative situations not as things to “get through” but “get from”.